 The four posterior fetal positions

-As labor begins, the high riding ROT baby struggles to ROA getting past the sacral promontory at the base of the spine, and then swings to LOT to engage in the pelvis.
-Most babies go on to OA at the pelvic or perineal floor.
-If a baby engages as a ROT he or she will commonly go to OP, but a few to ROA in midpelvis, and continue down to finish as either an ROA or OA.
+As labor begins, the high riding, unengaged Right Occiput Transverse baby slowly rotates to ROA working past the sacral promontory at the base of the spine, and then swings around to LOT to engage in the pelvis.
+Most babies go on to OA at the pelvic floor, or further down, on the perineal floor.

 Childbirth texts estimate 15-30% of babies are OP in labor.
 Jean Sutton in Optimal Foetal Positioning describes that 50% of babies tend toward posterior in early labor upon admission to the hospital.
-My observations are that 75% of babies have their hands in front before early labor, indicating their backs are closer to their mother’s backs than her front.
 Strong latent labor swings about a third of these to LOT before dilation begins (in “pre-labor” or “false labor”).

-The difference between the text books, Jean Sutton’s and, I’ll include, my own, observation indicates that some of the babies starting in a posterior position rotate before arriving to the hospital and then another set rotates before the average caregiver notices.
-In other words, no big problem.
+Jean Sutton’s observation indicates that some of the babies starting in a posterior position rotate before arriving to the hospital.
+Ellice Lieberman observed most posteriors will rotate out of posterior into either anterior or facing a hip throughout labor.
 It’s about a third that have a dramatic effect, and a few more that have some effect.

 Only 5-7% of babies emerge directly OP, the rest rotate in labor.
 At least 12% of all cesareans are for OP babies that get stuck due to the larger diameter of the OP head in comparison to the OA head.
 It’s more common for ROT, ROP and OP babies to rotate during labor and emerge facing back (OA).